 C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? □ Yes □ No
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? $\Box$ Yes $\boxtimes$ No

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2017 entering class: Number of early decision applications received by you Number of applicants admitted under early decision pl Please provide significant details about your early deci sion plan:

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date For the Fall 2019 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan where in advance of the regular notification date but do not have to comm •

-🗌 Yes  🖾 No

-If "yes," please complete the following:

-Early action closing date

-Early action notification date

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-🗌 Yes  🗌 No
+🗌 Yes 🖾 No If "y es," please complete the fo ollowing: Early action closing date Early action notification date arly action plan a "restrictive" plan under which t students from applying to other early plans? 🗌 Yes 🗌 No